yahoojapan/k2hdkc_dbaas/build.md

 $ sudo su - stack
 $ ./k2hr3_pack_setup.sh
 ```
+This script will ask you for a hostname or IP address to access with a browser along the way.
+If you want to use a value different from the displayed hostname or IP address, you can correct it with this confirmation.

 After the script completes successfully, you can access the `K2HR3 Web Application` via the host machine that built the trial environment.
 ```
 URL: http://<hostname or ip address>:28080/